Colo, Iowa: Parks and recreation

 Located near Colo is Hickory Grove Park, Story County's largest recreational, fishing, and swimming area with 445 acres, including a 98 acre lake.
+Hickory Grove was used as a filming location in the 1996 disaster film, Twister.

-East of Colo, along the Lincoln Highway, lies Colo Marsh, which drains into the Iowa River just east of Marshalltown.
+East of Colo, along the Lincoln Highway, lies the Colo Bogs, which drains into the Iowa River just east of Marshalltown.

 Education

 The community is within the Colo–NESCO Community School District.
-The district was established on July 1, 1991, by the merger of the Colo and NESCO school districts.
+The district was established on July 1, 1987, by the merger of the Colo and NESCO school districts.
 The district operates an elementary school in Zearing and a middle and high school in Colo.

 Infrastructure

 Transportation

 Colo is located at the intersection of the historic Lincoln and Jefferson highways.
-The intersection is marked by the historic complex of Reed/Niland Corner, which includes a museum/diner, vintage gas station, and small park.
+The intersection is marked by the historic complex of Reed/Niland Corner, which includes a diner, vintage gas station, motel, and small park.

 For modern-day travelers, Colo lies at the intersection of U.S. Route 30 (halfway between Ames and Marshalltown), and U.S. Route 65 (halfway between Des Moines and Iowa Falls).

-Colo lies also along the cross country line of the Union Pacific railroad.
+The Overland Route of the Union Pacific Railroad runs through Colo, splitting the town in half.
+The community is within the Clinton Subdivision portion of the route.